ojowinter/test/README.md

 `var x *bool` to `var x = [false]`

+**Note:** the printing of an address in Go (`&x`) results into an hexadecimal address.
+Instead, in JavaScript with this emulation, it prints the value.

 #### Return of multiple values

 When a Go function returns more than one value then those values are put into an